cultureamp/ecr-scan-results-buildkite-plugin/README.md

 the build is failed.
 Defaults to 0.
 Use a sufficiently large number (e.g. 999) to allow the build to always pass.

+> [!IMPORTANT]
+> Prefer an [ignore file](./docs/ignore-findings.md) over setting thresholds if a finding is irrelevant or time to respond is required.

 ### `max-highs` (Optional, string)

 If the number of high vulnerabilities in the image exceeds this threshold the build is failed.
 Defaults to 0.
 Use a sufficiently large number (e.g. 999) to allow the build to always pass.

+> [!IMPORTANT]
+> Prefer an [ignore file](./docs/ignore-findings.md) over setting thresholds if a finding is irrelevant or time to respond is required.

 ### `image-label` (Optional, string)